Smithsonian Institution: Young Ambassadors Program

 The Smithsonian Latino Center's Young Ambassadors Program (YAP) is a program within the Latino Center that reaches out to Latino high school students with the goal of encouraging them to become leaders in arts, sciences, and the humanities.

 Students selected for the program travel to Washington, D.C. for an "enrichment seminar" that lasts approximately five days.
 Afterwards, students return to their communities to serve in a paid, one-month internship.

 Pilar O'Leary launched the program when she served as executive director of the Smithsonian Latino Center.
 According to the Latino Center, O'Leary told the press in 2007: "Our goal is to help our Young Ambassadors become the next generation of leaders in the arts and culture fields.
 This program encourages students to be proud of their roots and learn more about their cultural heritage to inspire them to educate the public in their own communities about how Latinos are enriching America's cultural fabric."

 Publications

-The institution publishes Smithsonian magazine monthly and Air & Space magazine bimonthly.
+The institution publishes Smithsonian magazine monthly and Air & Space Quarterly.
 Smithsonian was the result of Secretary of the Smithsonian S. Dillon Ripley asking the retired editor of Life magazine Edward K. Thompson to produce a magazine "about things in which the Smithsonian Institution is interested, might be interested or ought to be interested".
 Another Secretary of the Smithsonian, Walter Boyne, founded Air & Space.
+Air & Space magazine was published bimonthly from 1986 to 2022.

 The organization publishes under the imprints Smithsonian Institution Press, Smithsonian Books, and Smithsonian Institution Scholarly Press.